L-x-C/electron-dragfile-plugin/README.md

 ---

-Made with ❤️ for the Electron community
+Made with ❤️ for the Node.js community